 If the command interpreter is turned off, incoming bytes will be buffered in a circular buffer.
 If the buffer is allowed to wrap, it will overwrite the oldest data first.
-If the circular buffer does wrap, the next write/read command response will have the buffer overflow flag set. data[1] is treated as a timeout and the CFA835 will wait this long for the specified amount of data before aborting and throwing an error.
+When the circular buffer wraps, the buffer overflow flag is set in the next write/read command response. data[1] is treated as a timeout and the CFA835 will wait this long for the specified amount of data before aborting and throwing an error.